Regulatory/Risk Data Management, AML, and KYC Analytics

 Risk and Regulatory Analytics — The Use Cases

-Use cases in Risk are centered around connecting all business and financial information systems to enable reporting to enable better risk decision making.
+Use cases in Risk are centered around connecting all business and financial information systems to enable Regulatory and other reporting to enable better risk decision making.
 With real-time data and analytics, the goal is to gain:

 - Risk insight and control in real time.